-As at October 31, 2016, the Company owns 73,545,126 shares of Aguia, representing a 16.28% interest in Aguia.
-The Company's interest in Aguia dropped as a result of an Aguia financing in October 2016 which diluted the Company's position.
+As at January 31, 2017, the Company owns 77,149,452 shares of Aguia, representing a 17.08% interest in Aguia.
+The Company's interest in Aguia dropped as a result of an Aguia financing in October 2016 which diluted the Company's position, and the Company has been steadily increasing its position.
 Aguia is incorporated in Australia and listed on the ASX.
 Aguia's primary focus is on the exploration and development of large scale phosphate and potash projects in Brazil.
 The Company also acquired a 1% NSR on the Rio Grande project held by Aguia.
 Aguia has the option to buy-back the NSR royalty for AUD\$1,000,000 at any time up to November 2017.